 Many schools desperately need caring professionals like guidance counselors and social workers to ensure students’ emotional, social and educational needs are met.
 But proposals to arm teachers are irresponsible and dangerous.
 The role of educators is to teach and nurture our children, not to be armed guards.Randi Weingarten

-School Social Work Week is an opportunity to learn about the unique contribution of school social workers within U.S. school systems.
-School Social Week highlights the impact school social workers can have in helping students achieve school success.
+National School Social Work Week is an opportunity to learn about the unique contribution of school social workers within U.S. school systems.
+National School Social Work Week highlights the impact school social workers can have in helping students achieve school success.

 If you’re unsure what school social workers do to help their communities out and want an opportunity to give them thanks, then this is the holiday dedicated to that cause.